neuoy/KSPTrajectories/CONTRIBUTING.md

   - Start your debugging session.
 As soon as you are in the flight scene, a file called "Trajectories.csv" should appear in the same location where you put the `Telemetry.dll` file.
     This file will contain the values of "yourvalue" over the course of time.

-  - The Internal Profiler (see below) can also output to the telemetry module, use by enabling the `PROFILER_TELEMETRY` compilation symbol.
+  - The Internal Profiler and Watcher (see below) can also output to the telemetry module, use by enabling the `PROFILER_TELEMETRY` and/or `WATCHER_TELEMETRY` compilation symbols.

+#### Internal Watcher

+There is a simple variables watcher included in the KSPTrajectories code base [here](https://github.com/neuoy/KSPTrajectories/tree/master/Plugin/Utilities/Watcher.cs), that is handy for displaying runtime values in a Gui.

+Use by enabling the `DEBUG_WATCHER` compilation symbol.

+In the code, place the variable you want to watch in a `Trajectories.Watcher.Watch("MyLabel", MyVariable)` method call, variables may have to be cast to a double, as of yet only doubles can be watched.

+In-game, start it by pressing Ctrl-W. It shows each watch entry belonging to one label as one line.
+The columns show:

+  * NAME: The Label for the variable being watched.
+  * LAST: The value held for the variable being watched in the last executed frame.

+You can reset these watches to zero with the Reset button.

+The Internal Watcher can also output to the telemetry module, use by enabling the `WATCHER_TELEMETRY` compilation symbol.
+  Note: You will have to re-load the scene usually twice before the Telemetry module receives a list of the entries and creates a valid Telemetry.csv file.

 #### Profiling